From FGB-2 to MLM:

 A sibling of the first station piece

-The first of two sibling spacecraft -- Zarya FGB control module -- was built during the 1990s by Moscow-based GKNPTs Khrunichev under a contract with the Boeing company.
+The first of two sibling spacecraft -- the Zarya FGB control module -- was built during the 1990s by Moscow-based GKNPTs Khrunichev under a contract with the Boeing company.
 Although the agreement funded only a single vehicle, Khrunichev used available spare parts and its own funds to build a backup module, in case the original spacecraft was destroyed or rendered unusable in a launch accident.
 With the successful launch of Zarya in November 1998, its partially completed sibling was mothballed.

-In mid-2000, Boeing announced that it had partnered with Khrunichev to "commercialize" the FGB-2.
+In the middle of 2000, Boeing announced that it had partnered with Khrunichev to "commercialize" the FGB-2.
 The move put Khrunichev/Boeing team on a collision course with RKK Energia and Spacehab, who at the end of 1999 claimed the same docking port on the ISS (nadir or Earth-facing docking port on the Zarya module) for their commercial Enterprise module.
-In the end, none of the two projects had materialized.
+In the end, neither of the two projects had materialized.

 A new role for FGB-2